ahmedlemine/django-materialize-css/README.md

 A Posts app and Accounts app are setup just as an example to showcase various functionaliy and featuers of the project with several useful packages and settings included like Django-Allauth and Django-Jazzmin.

+## Why another Django template?

+Most Django templates use Bootstrap.
+I thought building one with another CSS framework can be of some use to some users who want a different look and feel than the generic Bootstrap templates out there.
+Also, I couldn't find one and at some point felt I should do it myself.
+In addition to the style, HTMx is a very nice library and looks promising so I added just enough HTMx to showcase its beauty with Django.

 ## Screenshots:

 ![](screenshots/desktop.png)